pringshia/workspace/README.md

 make sh   # run the shell
 ```

+You can also add the iTerm profile included in the repo: `basic-iterm-theme.json`.
+It uses the following font: https://github.com/googlefonts/dm-mono

 ## TODOs

 - Consider using a different base image? e.g. [gitpod/openvscode-server](https://github.com/gitpod-io/openvscode-server/) or [gitpod/workspace-full](https://github.com/gitpod-io/workspace-images)?